-Frequently Asked Questions about Study Abroad
+Frequently Asked Questions

 What are the requirements?

-At least a 2.5 cumulative grade point average on a 4.0 scale is required.
+It depends on the program.
+Most programs require students to be in good academic standing; many have a minimum GPA requirement.
 Some programs may also require letters of recommendation, academic references, official college transcripts, and additional pre-requisites.
 Students should consult individual program pages for information regarding participation requirements and application deadlines.

 What will it cost?

-Are there scholarships for study abroad programs?
+Are there scholarships for education abroad programs?

 Will the credits transfer?